cran/parsnip/man/rmd/boost_tree_xgboost.md

 For classification, non-numeric outcomes (i.e., factors) are internally converted to numeric.
 For binary classification, the `event_level` argument of `set_engine()` can be set to either `"first"` or `"second"` to specify which level should be used as the event.
 This can be helpful when a watchlist is used to monitor performance from with the xgboost training process.

+## Case weights

+This model can utilize case weights during model fitting.
+To use them, see the documentation in [case_weights] and the examples on `tidymodels.org`.

+The `fit()` and `fit_xy()` arguments have arguments called `case_weights` that expect vectors of case weights.

+## Sparse Data

+This model can utilize sparse data during model fitting and prediction.
+Both sparse matrices such as dgCMatrix from the `Matrix` package and sparse tibbles from the `sparsevctrs` package are supported.
+See [sparse_data] for more information.

 ## Other details

 ### Interfacing with the `params` argument